AnyChart/docs.anychart.com/Common_Settings/Scroller.md

 ### Orientation

-With the {api:anychart.core.ui.Scroller#orientation}orientation(){api} method we can set the orientation of the scroller.
+With the {api:anychart.core.ui.Scroller#orientation}orientation(){api} method you can set the orientation of the scroller.

 ```
 // change the scroller orientation